 Evaluation Methodology.

 The Borrower and the Project Team agree that the most appropriate evaluation for this programmatic series, comprised by three Policy Based Loans (PBL), is the method of reflective evaluation.
 This type of evaluation is recommended for programs that involve complex, long-term reforms as they capture not only quantitative, but also qualitative changes.
 This will provide critical information regarding what works and doesn’t work, as well as lessons learned that will be useful for future projects.
 This evaluation methodology will try to establish how successful the program was by thinking about the answers to the questions the program’s stakeholders ask themselves.
 The additionally of this type of evaluation methodology is that the ex-post impact evaluation of the project will produce evidence to close knowledge gaps in the sector that were identified in the project document and/or in the evaluation plan.
+To support the evaluation, a spreadsheet model will be developed comprising all indicators presented in the result matrix, as well as their corresponding progress, data collection and activities are detailed in paragraphs 2.3-2.7 and Table 2.

-Additionally, will be carried out an ex-post Financing evaluation to compare the estimated financing benefits with the benefits generated by the implementation of the policies actions.
+Additionally, an ex-post financing evaluation to compare the estimated financing benefits with the benefits generated by the implementation of the policies actions will be carried out.
+In this regard, a similar financing evaluation will be carried out using the same methodology performed for the ex-ante evaluation.
+The estimated and the achieved benefits will be compared based on the following criteria:

+Year in which the benefits started occurring / year estimated.

+Amount generated by the benefits / amount estimated.

+Benefits Net Present Value (NPV) / NPV estimated

+Benefits Internal Rate of Return (IRR) / IRR estimated

+Benefits Accumulated Net Present Value (ANPV) / ANPV estimated / total investment.

 Reporting evaluation results.